mari-nicholas/google-images-downloader/README.md

 # google-images-downloader

-A command-line python application which can download hundreds of google images based on a key phrase.
+A command-line Python application which can download hundreds of Google images based on a key phrase.

 Team Name: CAS Dream Team